 How do you give adrenaline to a child having an allergic reaction?

 Our training videos below show you how to administer adrenaline to a child and how to support a young person administering their own adrenaline.

-There are three brands of adrenaline pen licensed for use in the UK: EpiPen, Jext and Emerade.
+There are two brands of adrenaline pen available in the UK: EpiPen and Jext.

 Please watch the training videos below to understand how to administer each brand.
 Whilst they all do the same job, they are used in slightly different ways so it’s important to familiarise yourself with how to use the adrenaline auto-injector prescribed for you or your child.